Tips on how to minimize the chances of bruising and swelling after injectables, and what to do if they happen.

 To a large extent your results will depend on how well you and your injector are communicating about what you want and expect.
 If you are both clear and realistic, treatments tend to go well.

 Medications to possibly discontinue 7 days before treatment.
 Some of these may be needed for medical reasons so check with your doctor first.
-The reason to stop these is that they make your blood less likely to clot (“thinner”) which can cause bruising.
+The reason to stop these is that they make your blood less likely to clot (“thinner”) which makes it easier for you to bruise.
 If you are on warfarin/Coumadin or Plavix, stay on it!

 - Ibuprofen (Motrin, Aleve, Advil)